-PLANNING AGREEMENT NO Section 93F of the Environmental Planning and Assessment Act, 1979 THIS A GREEMENT is made on 2015 PARTIE ES .
-WAVE RLEY COUNCIL of Cnr Paul Street and Bond li Road, Bondi Junction NSW 2022 (Council") AND NAME (A.C.N. #) of Address ("Developer") BACKGR OUND Α. The Developer is the registered proprieto or of the Land. В. The Council is the local authority constit tuted under the Local Government Act 1993 and the planning and consent authority constitut ed under the Act.
-C. The Developer has made or caused to be e made a Development Application to the Council for the Development Consent to carry out th e Development on the Land.
-D. The Development Application was accom npanied by an offer by the Developer to enter into a voluntary planning agreement to make the Development Contribution to be applied by the

-Council towards the Public Purpose if the Development Consent was granted.

-This Agreement is consistent with the Developer's offer referred to in Recital D.
+- A. The Developer is the registered proprietor of the Land. - B. The Council is the local authority constituted under the Local Government Act 1993 and the planning and consent authority constituted under the Act. - C. The Developer has made or caused to be made a Development Application to the Council for the Development Consent to carry out the Development on the Land. - D. The Development Application was accompanied by an offer by the Developer to enter into a voluntary planning agreement to make the Development Contribution to be applied by the Council towards the Public Purpose if the Development Consent was granted. - E. This Agreement is consistent with the Developer's offer referred to in Recital D.